uvlens/edu_sdk/README.md

 The project is designed to be completed in your own time over the course of a semester, either on your own or in a small group.

 #Technical Documentation

-This SDK is designed for use by students, it contains functions which allow for easy access to the UVLens servers to pull a variety of UV related data.
-To use it simply add it to your html file as a script.
-This SDK has no dependencies other than some functions which are included in all major browsers newer than IE 8.

 | Function  | Description |
 | ------------- | ------------- |
 | test()  | Performs a few tests to check whether the SDK is working properly (eg can connect to server) and writes results to the console  |